When troubleshooting an issue with Echo360 Support, it is often helpful to provide a HAR file from your browser.

 Why Do We Need It?

-Different browsers have different methods for generating this file; the process for all our supported browsers is provided below.
+Different browsers use different methods to generate this file; the process for all our supported browsers is outlined below.
 Use the Article Sections links on the right side of this page to go directly to the instructions for whatever browser you are using.

-For all the procedures below, navigate to the product page where the issue occurs first.
+For all the procedures below, first navigate to the product page where the issue occurs.
 Once you ensure the HAR data is being recorded, you will recreate the issue, thereby recording the session communication between your browser and our product.

 Generate a HAR File From Chrome